AAAM Student Research Symposium

 We strongly encourage students to continue to submit completed studies of a scope equivalent to a peer-reviewed journal publication for consideration for presentation at the main conference.
 The deadline for submission to the main conference was Monday, January 9, 2017.

-Guidelines for Submission – Deadline April 3, 2017
+Guidelines for Submission – Deadline Extended April 17, 2017

 Prospective presenters should submit a three-page extended abstract describing their study.
 Only abstracts submitted online using the official template provided will be considered.
 All current undergraduate, graduate and medical students are eligible to submit abstracts.